jkobject/scDataLoader/docs/index.md

 3. create a more complex single cell dataset
 4. extend it to your need

+## More

+I needed to create this Data Loader for my PhD project.
+I am using it to load & preprocess thousands of datasets containing millions of cells in a few seconds.
+I believed that individuals employing AI for single-cell RNA sequencing and other sequencing datasets would eagerly utilize and desire such a tool, which presently does not exist.

 ## Install it from PyPI

 ```bash